-The only other token that will appear in our system would be the + token for addition.
-However, since this is token is always the same, we can enter it directly in our production rules.
+The only other token that will appear in our system is the + token for addition.
+However, since this token is a constant, there is no need to define it as a token in the scanner.
+Instead, we can enter it directly (as a quoted string) in the grammar rules that define the parser.